Garage kit: United States

-In the 1950s and 60s Aurora and other companies produced cheap plastic models of movie monsters, comic book heroes, and movie and television characters.
-This market disappeared, but through the 1980s an underground market grew through which enthusiasts could acquire the old plastic model kits.
+In the 1950s and 60s, Aurora and other companies produced cheap plastic models of movie monsters, comic book heroes, and movie and television characters.
+This market has since disappeared, but through the 1980s an underground market grew through which enthusiasts could acquire the old plastic model kits.

 In the early to mid-1980s, hobbyists began creating their own garage kits of movie monsters.
 There was a small but enthusiastic market for these new model kits.
-They were poured into flexible molds which could produce rigid reproductions of new figures which were sculpted more accurately and with more detail than the old plastic model kits.
+They were poured into flexible molds which could produce rigid reproductions of new figures which were then sculpted more accurately and with more detail than the old plastic model kits.
 They were usually produced in limited numbers and sold primarily by mail order and at toy and hobby conventions.

 In the mid- to late 1980s the monster model kit hobby grew toward the mainstream.
-By the 1990s model kits were produced in the US and the UK, as well as in Japan, and distributed through hobby and comic stores.
+By the 1990s, model kits were produced in the US and the UK, as well as in Japan, and distributed through hobby and comic stores.
 There was an unprecedented variety of licensed model figure kits.

-In the late 1990s model kit sales went down.
-Hobby and comic stores and their distributors began carrying fewer garage kits or closed down and producers shut their doors.
+In the late 1990s, model kit sales went down.
+Hobby and comic stores and their distributors began either carrying fewer garage kits or closing down, along with their producers.

-As of 2009, there are two American garage kit magazines, Kitbuilders Magazine and Amazing Figure Modeler, and there are garage kit conventions held each year, like WonderFest USA in Louisville, Kentucky.
+As of 2009, there are two American garage kit magazines, Kitbuilders Magazine and Amazing Figure Modeler, and there are garage kit conventions held annually, like WonderFest USA in Louisville, Kentucky.